shAdow01Lord/Track-e-Dinero/README.md

 It is a complex expense tracker project build with voice assistant functionality.
-It also has charts to show the expense and income (both with different charts)
+It also has charts to show the expense and income (both with different charts).
+Tech Stack `React Js`

 Setup: